-Annex(es): 2

-To designated IPCC Focal Points and Ministries of Foreign Affairs (if no focal point has been designated)
+Annex(es): 2 (if no focal point has been designated)

 Geneva, 2 July 2019

 Dear Sir/Madam,

 On behalf of the Co-chairs of the Task Group on the Organization of the Future Work of the IPCC in light of the Global Stocktake (TG-FWLGST), I would like to request your comments and suggestions on the viable alternatives and options, hitherto identified by the Task Group, in consultation with governments, IPCC Observer Organizations and other relevant stakeholders.
 In particular, you are kindly requested to highlight the pros and cons of each of the options.